AnonymousHacker1279/ImmersiveWeapons/README.md

 When making a pull request, you should target the development branch for the Minecraft version you are working with.
 For example, a PR under Minecraft 1.17.1 should target the
 ``1.17.x-dev`` branch.
-Additionally, you will be asked to sign a Contributer License Agreement (CLA).
-This ensures you are aware of the MIT license governence over your contributions.
+Additionally, you will be asked to sign a Contributor License Agreement (CLA).
+This ensures you are aware of the MIT license governance over your contributions.

 Please note that creating bug reports/suggestions does not involve the CLA.
 This is only required for PRs.